aaronmams/jekyll-now/_posts/2017-06-07-Affordable housing in Santa Cruz part 2: more thoughts on accessory dwelling units.md

 And for purposes of clarity for the uninitiated, Accessory Dwelling Units are basically small additions to existing houses (often times turning a garage or shed into a studio apartment) usually for the purposes of renting out.
 Also sometimes called 'Granny Flats' or 'Mother-in-Law' units as, in addition to renting and ADU out, a homeowner might develop one in order to care for an aging parent.

+# Executive Summary and Roadmap

+I have some lingering questions about the policy of subsidizing development of Accessory Dwelling Units (ADUs) as a strategy for provision of affordable housing.
+I am very familiar with the conceptual advantages of ADUs for incentivizing densification in areas like Santa Cruz where geographic and regulatory restrictions on land development constrain the housing stock.
+As a matter of public policy, I'm not yet convinced that the benefits and costs of ADU subsidies have been evaluated in a rigorous enough fashion to know whether they constitute a responsible use of public money.

+Although I will not be providing that thorough benefit-cost analysis here, I will be posing a few questions about ADUs that I think need to be asked an answered in order to understand their performance as a mechanism for helping deal with our 'housing crisis.'

+Here are a few issues I won't touch on that probably warrant some deep thought sometime soon:

+* ADUs might be a sensible strategy for dealing with the growth of our local UC (University of California Santa Cruz) since there are around 5,000 graduate students mostly living off campus.
+This number is likely to increase in the future and the number of undergraduates living off campus has also been increasing.
+* Do ADUs subsidies encourage purchasing 'more house' than is prudent on the expectation of rental income?
+Does this expose local markets to elevated default risk?
+* Relatedly, an often cited adverse impact of rising property values is long-time residents getting 'priced out' of their neighborhoods.
+As an economist I don't usually associate willing sellers in a market with adverse impacts but, since the sociologists do, it is worth recognizing that ADU subsidies or amnesty for unpermitted ADUs could help long-time residents stay in their homes.

 # Intro

 In my experience two undesirable things happen when we pose policy questions in the flowery prose of consultants rather than the precise (often dry, boring) language of scientists.